QilinPTA/Qilin/README.md

 ```
 $ ./run.sh
 ```
-This script contains command to generate `Qilin-VERSION-SNAPSHOT.jar` which will be automatically moved into `artifact/pta/`.
+This script contains commands to generate `Qilin-VERSION-SNAPSHOT.jar`, which will be automatically moved into `artifact/pta/`.

 ### Using Qilin
 You can use Qilin either through its command-line interface (e.g., `driver.Main`) or as a library.